 NCWA recognises the principles of safeguarding in respect of vulnerable adults, young people and children.
-Therefore, all employment or voluntary roles will not normally commence until NCWA are in receipt of two satisfactory references and a satisfactory DBS check.
+As set out in our recruitment policy we follow the principles of safer recruitment and take all reasonable steps to ensure that people we recruit into our organisation are suitable and appropriate.
+As a part of our recruitment checks all employment or voluntary roles will not normally commence until NCWA are in receipt of two satisfactory references and a satisfactory DBS check.